discordjs/guide/guide/popular-topics/intents.md

 Discord.js provides a utility structure [`Intents`](https://discord.js.org/#/docs/main/stable/class/Intents) which can be utilized to easily adapt the underlying bit field.

-We also provide static fields for all, privileged and non-privileged intents.
+We also provide static fields for all privileged and non-privileged intents.
 You can provide these as-is or pass them to the Intents constructor to further modify to your needs.

 ```js
 const { Client, Intents } = require('discord.js');